-Administered via Examplify and the duration will be up to 20 minutes.

-- [-] There are NO reviews of Medical Gross Anatomy Laboratory Practical examinations. - NO additional options will be available to review the written or practical examinations.
+- Administered via Examplify and the duration will be up to 20 minutes. - There are NO reviews of Medical Gross Anatomy Laboratory Practical examinations (regular track only). - NO additional options will be available to review the written or practical examinations.

 For all other courses, the faculty, in general, ascribe to a two-tiered assessment system: